 Must-Visit Landmarks for Your Europe Bucket List

 Whether you’re simply stopping off for a weekend away in sparkly Paris, or are planning a trip darting from country to country across the continent, you’ll want to check out some of these showstopping sights.

 1. Big Ben, London, United Kingdom

 The Elizabeth Tower, more commonly referred to as Big Ben, is one of the most iconic landmarks in London and a must for your London itinerary – it’s one of the best things to see in the United Kingdom.

 Unfortunately, London’s iconic timepiece is undergoing restoration works until 2021, but one of the clock faces will be working and uncovered during the process, and you can still check out the Houses of Parliament.

 2. Buckingham Palace, London, United Kingdom

-Home of the Queen of England (and many other UK sovereigns since 1837), Buckingham Palace is one of the best places to see in Europe.
-With around seven hundred and seventy-five rooms (with nineteen open to the public), this luxurious residence is a must-visit attraction worth noting on your Europe bucket list.
+Home of the Queen of England (and many other UK sovereigns since 1837), Buckingham Palace is one of the best spots for your ultimate Europe bucket list.

 3. Stonehenge, Wiltshire, United Kingdom